nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+Your Computer's operating system (OS) needs to be Windows, macOS or Linux.
+Another point to note is the OS version you are using should still be supported by the respective companies.
+   For more detailed Java installation instructions, please refer [here](https://docs.oracle.com/en/java/javase/11/install/preface.html#).

 2. Download the latest `frienddex.jar` from [here](https://github.com/AY2021S2-CS2103T-W14-1/tp/releases).